March is Women's History Month. Take a look into women's impact on Virginia's past, present, and future.

 Women Veterans Week

 This week is a time dedicated to honoring the service and sacrifice of women veterans across the Commonwealth.
-Taking place from March 14–20, 2021, this is the fourth consecutive year that Virginia is devoting the third full week in March to recognizing all of the women who have served in the United States armed forces.
+Taking place from March 20-26, 2022, this is the 5th consecutive year that Virginia is devoting the fourth full week in March to recognizing all of the women who have served in the United States armed forces.

 Women veterans are the fastest-growing segment of Virginia’s total veteran population.

-In 2018, Virginia is one of the first states to establish a dedicated program for women veterans, which includes an annual Virginia Women Veterans Summit.
-This year’s event will take place virtually from June 23–24, 2021
+In 2018, Virginia was one of the first states to establish a dedicated program for women veterans, which includes an annual Virginia Women Veterans Summit.
+This year’s event will take place in-person June 15, 2022.

-Below is a brief featured list of women's History attractions that provide great resources for learning more about women's history in Virgnia.
+These attractions provide great resources for learning more about women's history in Virginia.

 The Library of Virginia is one of the oldest agencies of Virginia government, founded in 1823 to preserve and provide access to the state's incomparable printed and manuscript holdings.